duweiwang/java-algorithms-playground/README.md

     <img alt="Last Commit" src="https://img.shields.io/github/last-commit/duweiwang/java-algorithms-playground"/>
 </p>

-Java-Algorithms-Playground is a collection of Data-Structure and Algorithms implementation in Java It's accumulations of my daily learning in fact.
+Java-Algorithms-Playground is a collection of Data-Structure and Algorithms implementation in Java.
+It's accumulations of my daily learning in fact.

 ## Features